timblack1/rcl/README.md

 http://www.oracle.com/technetwork/java/javase/downloads/index.html and download ***JDK*** and install it.

+### Further developer documentation

+Further developer documentation (currently a work in progress) is available at [docs/development.md].

 ## Deployment

 Because the application is still in development, we have not yet documented how to deploy it to a server.
+Though, a beginning is made at [docs/deployment.md].

 ## Frequently Asked Questions